Google Cloud Load Balancers

 A URL-map:

-gcloud compute url-maps create my-gloo-edge-https-url-map \
+gcloud compute url-maps create my-gloo-gateway-https-url-map \

---default-service my-gloo-edge-https-backend-service \
+--default-service my-gloo-gateway-https-backend-service \

 --global